hyuan0v0/SD-D-Project/.github/ISSUE_TEMPLATE/feature-tests.md

 3. System prompts you for an email address and a password
 4. Enter your information
 5. Press sign up
-6. After pressing sign up you will be redirected to the home page
+6. After pressing sign up you will be redirected a page telling you you're now registered and prompting you to log in
 a.
 Note: you will not be logged in automatically
 ---
 **Test 2: Login**